Janya282/Janya282/README.md

 - 👋 Hi, I’m @Janya282
 - 👀 I’m interested in expanding my coding knowledge
-- 🌱 I’m currently learning Java, HTML/CSS
+- 🌱 I’m currently learning Javascript, HTML/CSS
-- 😄 Pronouns: sher/her
+- 😄 Knowledge in python, Java, SQL

 <!---
 Janya282/Janya282 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.